 - A bit too basic at the moment

 - Micro USB charging port

 Calm with a hint of anxiety.
-That’s what I initially felt as I used the Light Phone 2, a feature phone meant to strip away all the apps and notifications that consume every waking moment of our lives.
-That anxiety eventually left me, and I found myself more present and engaged in what I was actually doing.
+That’s what I initially felt as I used the Light Phone 2, a feature phone that strips away the apps and notifications that consume every waking moment of our lives.
+That anxiety eventually left me, and I found myself more present and engaged in what I was doing.

 A smarter feature phone

 Light’s first phone — aptly named the Light Phone — looks beautiful, but all it can do is place calls.
 In a world where messaging is king, it’s natural that the Brooklyn company’s follow-up adds texting functionality.
 But that’s not all that’s planned for this Indiegogo-funded phone.

 The Light team understands there are certain conveniences many of us rely on every day, from ridesharing apps and Google Maps to music streaming and even using a calculator.
 These services don’t keep us absorbed in our phones like Instagram or Facebook, but are end-to-end experiences.

 “Those are definitely not distractions; those are great tools,” Light CEO and co-founder Kaiwei Tang told Digital Trends.
 “We have our own principle for what tool makes sense; we don’t want email, we don’t want social media, no entertainment.”

 It’s why there’s also no camera.
 Tang said there were internal discussions on outfitting a camera on the Light Phone 2.
 While cameras can be great tools, the company found them to be “disruptive,” as people take photos of everything, upload them to social media, and count the likes that come in.